r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ## Summary of the import process

 Any import statement compiles to a series of bytecode instructions, one of which, called `IMPORT_NAME`, imports the module by calling the built-in `__import__()` function.
 If the module was specified with a relative name, `__import__()` first resolves the relative name to an absolute one using the `__package__` attribute of the current module.
 Then it looks up the module in `sys.modules` and returns the module if it's there.
 If the module is not there, `__import__()` tries to find the module's spec.
 It calls the `find_spec()` method of every finder listed in `sys.meta_path` until some finder returns the spec.
 If the module is a built-in module, `BuiltinImporter` returns the spec.
 If the module is a frozen module, `FrozenImporter` returns the spec.
-Otherwise, `PathFinder` searches for the module on the module search path, which is either the `__path__` attribute of the parent module or `sys.path` if the former is undefined. `PathFinder`  iterates over the path entries and, for each entry, calls the `find_spec()` method of a corresponding path entry finder.
+Otherwise, `PathFinder` searches for the module on the module search path, which is either the `__path__` attribute of the parent module or `sys.path` if the former is undefined. `PathFinder`  iterates over the path entries and, for each entry, calls the `find_spec()` method of the corresponding path entry finder.
 To get the corresponding path entry finder, `PathFinder` passes the path entry to callables listed in `sys.path_hooks`.
-If the path entry is a path to a directory, one of the callables returns a `FileFinder` instance that seaches for modules in that directory. `PathFinder` calls its `find_spec()`.
-The `find_spec()` method of `FileFinder`  checks if the directory specified by the path entry contains a C extension, a `.py` file, a `.pyc` file or a directory named after the module.
+If the path entry is a path to a directory, one of the callables returns a `FileFinder` instance that searches for modules in that directory. `PathFinder` calls its `find_spec()`.
+The `find_spec()` method of `FileFinder`  checks if the directory specified by the path entry contains a C extension, a `.py` file, a `.pyc` file or a directory whose name matches the module name.
 If it finds anything, it create a module spec with the corresponding loader.
 When `__import__()` gets the spec, it calls the loader's `create_module()` method to create a module object and then the `exec_module()` method to execute the module.
 Finally, it puts the module in `sys.modules` and returns the module.

 Do you have any questions left?
 I have one.